 If an educator licensed under this chapter is seeking an educator position in this State, the educator shall disclose the results of that educator's most recent 3 DPAS II evaluations or alternative evaluations permitted under § 1270(f) of this title, if applicable, to a prospective employing district.
 Upon the request of the prospective employing district, a present or previous employing district of the educator shall confirm the results of the educator's previous DPAS II evaluations.
 No action in law or equity may be brought or maintained against a local school district or an employee thereof for action taken in compliance with this section.

 § 1275 DPAS II Advisory Committee.

-(a) The Secretary shall convene a Delaware Performance Appraisal System II Advisory Committee, which may provide advice concerning rules and regulations that are to be promulgated pursuant to this subchapter.
+(a) The Secretary shall convene the Delaware Performance Appraisal System II Advisory Committee.
 The Committee shall consist of the following members:

-(1) Two public school teachers appointed by the Delaware State Education Association;
+(1) Three public school teachers appointed by the Delaware State Education Association;

-(2) Two public school administrators appointed by the Delaware Association for School Administrators;
+(2) Three public school administrators appointed by the Delaware Association for School Administrators;

-(4) A parent with a child or children in public school selected by the Delaware Congress of Parents and Teachers;
+(5) A parent with a child or children in public school selected by the Delaware Parent-Teacher Association;

-(b) The Delaware Performance Appraisal System II Advisory Committee shall review any proposed regulations to be promulgated pursuant to this subchapter and may submit written comments concerning the same to the Secretary and to the State Board prior to the Board's consideration of any proposed regulations.
+(h) The Delaware Performance Appraisal System II Advisory Committee shall review any proposed regulations to be promulgated pursuant to this subchapter and shall submit written comments concerning the same to the Secretary and to the State Board prior to the Board's consideration of any proposed regulations.